-Critical incidents that occur in Melbourne risk affecting the people, operations, reputation and sustainability of the city’s major organisations and businesses.
+Critical incidents in Melbourne can affect the people, operations, reputation and sustainability of the city’s major organisations and businesses.
 Inquiries reviewing the response to critical incidents occurring in the past decade share a common finding: insufficient communication between key organisations and stakeholders in responding to the incident.

 Collaboration, resource sharing and two-way communication will be a necessity for responding to contemporary and future risks.
 An instant and credible communication channel between Melbourne’s major organisations will drastically increase the efficiency and efficacy of the city’s response to critical incidents.